-6. Do I Have to Use Your Recommended Suppliers?
+8. Do I Have to Use Your Recommended Suppliers?

-Most venues will supply you with a list of “recommended suppliers” who they regularly work with and trust, and it can be helpful if you’re not sure where to start with your search for a wedding photographer or cake supplier.
+Most venues will supply you with a list of 'recommended suppliers' who they regularly work with and trust, and it can be helpful if you’re not sure where to start with your search for a wedding photographer or cake supplier.

-However, some venues will request that you stick only to their recommended suppliers, which can limit your choices and potentially not work with your budget.
 Find out if the catering is in-house or from a recommended supplier, or whether it might be possible to bring in an external caterer.
 What’s the procedure for that and how much does it cost?